telehash/TMesh/TMesh.md

 #### (O)QPSK

-TBD
+> TBD

 ## MAC

-### Private Knock Encryption
+### Encrypted Knock Payload

-One epoch is also a private encrypted session between the two motes.
-The epoch's 16 bytes are first SHA-256 encoded to get a 32 byte digest.
-The second 16 bytes of the digest are used as the AES-128 `knock-key` and the IV is based on adding the current window sequence counter to a given 8 byte random IV-pad.
-All knocks transmitted in the first window `0` must always include the 8 byte random IV-pad at the beginning of the payload and it must be re-generated with each repeated transmission.
-At no point is the source IV transmitted again in the epoch.
+As defined by the PHY, a 32 byte secret is derived from every epoch ID.
+All knocks transmitted in the first window sequence `0` must include an 8 byte random nonce at the beginning of the payload.
+If sequence `0` is re-transmitted a new random nonce must be re-generated with each repeated transmission.
+At no point is the base nonce transmitted again in the epoch, every subsequence nonce is the base one with the current window sequence as a network order unsigned double integer (`uint64_t`) added to it.

-When an epoch is initialized from another source starting from a higher window sequence the shared private IV-pad must be provided.
-This helps maximize the privacy and uniqueness of every knock between any two motes.

 ### Payload Types